How six months with Diabetes changes your life

 - Medication schedule: it’s tough to mentally keep track of when you’ve taken your medication, and if you’ve used the right dosage.

-- Medication side effects: if you work in a physically demanding job, the side effects of your Diabetes medication can impact your performance, which can have knock on effects on incentives and overall targets, leading to higher stress levels.
+- Medication side effects: if you work in a physically demanding job, the side effects of your Diabetes medication can affect your performance, which can have knock on effects on incentives and overall targets, leading to higher stress levels.

 To work through higher stress levels, we recommend:

-- Monitoring your blood glucose levels closely
+- Monitoring your blood glucose levels.

-- Maintaining your treatment schedule
+- Maintaining your treatment schedule.

-- Exercising even just for 10mins when you feel overwhelmed
+- Exercising when you feel overwhelmed.

-- Practising deep breathing exercises or meditation
+- Practising deep breathing exercises or meditation.

-- Starting a journal to document your triggers, progress and outcomes
+- Starting a journal to document your triggers, progress, and outcomes.

 What do you focus on, after six months with Diabetes?